GirlInPurple/fabric-moderation-engine/README.md

   - [ ] Add a whitelist system for the items above to be used in certain places (TNT based farms, beds for netherite mining, respawn anchors in the nether, etc.)
   - [ ] Liquids won't flow or interact with other things within certain areas
 - [ ] Anti-Cheat (complex)
-  - [ ] Better "Flying is not enabled on this server." checks
+  - [ ] Better vanilla fly-prevention checks
-  - [ ] Simple packet exploit patches
+  - [ ] Simple packet exploit patches (packet limiter, crash packet blocker, etc.)
   - [ ] Strict caps for entity speed (including velocity/acceleration), and forces boats to fall to the floor
   - [ ] Mining speed and Kill Aura detection
   - [ ] (An attempt at) Preventing Auto-Totem
 - [ ] Add highly customizable configs for everything mentioned above.
-- [ ] Datapack support for certain events, like if a player is warned or if a hack was detected
+- [ ] Datapack support for certain events, like if a player is warned or if a cheat was detected

 ### Future Features
-**Newly suggested features will go here.
-Probably not now.**
+**Newly suggested features will go here. ~~Probably not in the foreseeable future :).~~**

 ## Contributing